StevePro7/PlatformerSMS/README.md

 Warner the Explorer
 https://yhoo.it/2HdDJfu

+Level0402 is similar to other level - find out which one and ensure can jump back up by exit sign Level0410 needs to be finished

 02/04/2019
 hack_enemy=1 ROM hack disables movement but this doesn't work for 0401... weird?
+SORTED
 28/03/2019
 TODO
 01. DONE